Posted by marilynch

 Why stop now?
 Elder cyclists in Monterey County

-This gentleman is heading to his saxaphone lesson–one of a multitude of trips he makes by bike.
+The gentleman below was biking up the Munras hill in Monterey, off to his saxaphone lesson–one of a multitude of trips he makes by bike.

 And his smiling eyes speak well for the joy that biking brings.

 Ed’s career expertise demands many working hours at the computer.
 That makes those hours with his handcycle on the bikeways a very desirable way to keep life in balance.

 Robert Kelly (below) frequently bikes from his home in Toro Park, Salinas to his son’s home in Pacific Grove.
 Below he’s on Garden Road one early afternoon, already been there and heading back.

 Below, this Prunedale couple doesn’t let lack of Class I bikeways near their home keep them from enjoying a relaxing ride.
 They’re wise to bike-and-ride philosophy: Any mile of biking beats a mile of driving!
 So they toss their bikes in their vehicle and head for the Monterey Bay Coastal Trail.